esgibter/fandomstats/README.md

 ```
 python apptest.py path/to/your/googleappengine/installation

-If you want to run only one test class or only part of the tests (i.e. only the integration tests), you can use the --test-pattern argument, like this:
+If you want to run only one test class or only some of the tests (i.e. only the integration tests), you can use the --test-pattern argument, like this:

 ```
 python apptest.py path/to/your/googleappengine/installation --test-pattern=integration*